© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round barrow on Scawton Moor, 390m north east of High Lodge is a scheduled monument protected by Historic England under reference 1019351.
 View the official record →

-The round barrow on Scawton Moor, located 390 metres north east of High Lodge in Yorkshire, is a Bronze Age funerary monument.
+Round barrow on Scawton Moor, 390m north east of High Lodge is a Bronze Age burial mound located on the North York Moors in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019351.

 Round barrow on Scawton Moor, 390m north east of High Lodge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019351.